ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 ************

 After you finished a feature and you want to include your changes in the main repository you have to create a pull request in Bitbucket.
-A pull request is a application to merge your changes from your feature branch to ``develop``.
+A pull request is an application to merge your changes from your feature branch to ``develop``.

 .. image:: ./images_bitbucket/create_pull_request.png